-If you begin investing when you are say, 21 years old, you have more time to let your investment grow throughout your life than you would if you are say, 50 years old.
+If you begin investing when you are 21 years old, you have more time to let your investment grow throughout your life than you would if you say, are 50 years old.
 This author believes that it really does not matter what age you are, whether you are 18 or 80, investing is a good thing.
-If not for you, the for your legacy…for your children and grandchildren.
-Think of the head start you can give them….
+If not for you, then for your legacy…for your children and grandchildren.
+Think of the head start you can give them…

 Compound interest is a truly marvelous thing for every investor to take advantage of.
 The rule of 72 is not an exact formula, just a rule of thumb, but it’s pretty close at any rate of return.